wlu-labs/research-students-fall-2025-desa-thomas/weekly.md

     - the `context.state` variable passed to each client function by flower only holds `RecordArray` objects.
 Find a work around in order to store a wandb run instance

 #### Global flower model aggregation
-    - Was only aggregating on `0.1` of the clients, and had 3, trying again but aggregating and evaluating on all clients
+    - Was only aggregating on `0.1` of the total clients each round with 3 clients.
+Going to try running it again but aggregating on all clients each round.

 #### inference.py
     - Ran inference.py on the entire H100 GPU instead of 1/2 of it.
 There is now 80 gb of VRAM.
 Should run fine